 It’s easy to say this yet so hard to put into practice.

-The pressures that we put on ourselves to have a perfect life are tough and ruthless.
+The pressures that we put on ourselves to have a perfect life are tough and ruthless, especially when moving abroad.
 I found that I doubted myself and my decision to move to Canada just because I didn’t have a group of close friends in the first 30-60 days of living here.
 Building relationships take time.

 Write down all of your closest friends from your home country and then how you met each person – Then try and replicate those situations!
 Whether it is in a bar, playing on a sports team, chatting to that girl in the bathroom, bonding over a tortuous gym class… If you open yourself up to the possibility that anybody can come into your life at any moment, you will automatically radiate approachability and it will happen!
 If you set up this mindset before you arrive you will enter the whole experience much more positively from the start.